Sunday, 5 January 2025

 Commvault launches Clumio Backtrack, a scalable solution for instant data recovery in Amazon S3, ensuring resilience for cloud environments.

-Commvault, a leading provider of cyber resilience and data protection solutions for hybrid cloud environments, has unveiled its latest innovation, Clumio Backtrack.
-This new capability allows enterprises to swiftly and efficiently recover datasets stored in Simple Storage Service (Amazon S3) to a specific version at a specific point in time.
+Commvault, a leading provider of cyber resilience and data protection solutions for hybrid environments, has unveiled its latest innovation, Clumio Backtrack.
+This new capability allows enterprises to swiftly and efficiently recover datasets stored in Amazon Simple Storage Service (Amazon S3) to a specific version at a specific point in time.
 Designed for automation and scalability, Clumio Backtrack empowers IT, cloud operations, and security teams to address data errors, accidents, or cyberattacks with unprecedented speed and precision.

 Clumio Backtrack leverages Amazon S3 Versioning to enable recovery of datasets ranging from single objects to entire buckets containing billions of files.
 This game-changing capability is poised to redefine large-scale data recovery in cloud environments.